dani8439/collection_tracker/README.md

 # Patterns and Pieces
-A Sinatra App to keep pottery collections organized.
+A Sinatra App to aid the avid collector in keeping their collections organized.